 Being labeled as illegal has severe consequences for those who fall under the term's shadow.
 An "illegal" immigrant cannot demand raises or report human rights abuses at work.
 Undocumented immigrants face the double pressure of fear of being sent back to where they came from and fear of being 'found out' in their new nation.

-The majority of migrants labeled as "illegal" are actually doing work for low wages, and provide services while demanding nothing in return.
+The majority of migrants labeled as "illegal" are doing work for low wages, and provide services while demanding nothing in return.
 In practice, their work is similar to mass incarceration, which keeps whole segments of the population out of sight while they perform unpaid labor and are unable to exercise their civil rights.

 In the novel Dear America: Notes from an Undocumented Citizen, the Filipino journalist Jose Antonio Vargas outlines the unique stresses and pains that come with living as an undocumented civilian.
 "This book is about homelessness," he writes, "not in a traditional sense, but the unsettled, unmoored psychological state that undocumented immigrants like me find ourselves in.
 This book is about lying and being forced to lie to get by; about passing as an American and as a contributing citizen; about families, keeping them together and having to make new ones when you can't.
 This book is about constantly hiding from the government and, in the process, hiding from ourselves."